zoe-pith/pith-site/sections/about.md

 Pith is an eclectic pursuit of social and artful dining experiences.
 Our communal supper club pops up in venues around the world, serving a seasonal tasting menu for just ten guests each evening.
 # menu
+Raw beef with juniper and pickled pear
-Sourdough spelt bread with butter and ramps
+Spelt bread with butter and preserved beets
+Duck mousse with blackberry and rye
-Foie gras ganache with woody maple syrup
+Celeriac soup with chives and maple syrup
-Scallops, raw, with mint and rhubarb
-Lamb tartare with green garlic and harissa
+Raw fluke with squash and sage
-Peas, pistachio, and tart sheep's yogurt
-Mackerel cured in miso, with brutally burnt onion
-Halibut with fresh almond milk and asparagus
+Halibut with wild mushrooms and smoked olives
-Duck with grilled dandelion and black currant
+Beef with fresh and fermented kale
-Rhubarb and fennel pollen pavlova
-Chocolate ganache with ethereal milk granita
+Concord grape pavlova
+Apple tart with toasted almond ice cream
 # select press

 ★★★ — [Chicago Tribune](http://www.chicagotribune.com/dining/restaurants/ct-review-intro-jonah-reider-food-0928-20160924-column.html)